Finding the Best Places to Retire Since 2006!

 Cons: The earthquake risk is 315% greater than the national average.

-Notes: Hawi is cute, very mellow and has grown by 7% within the last decade.
+Notes: The population has remained steady during the last decade.
 The closest hospital (non-accredited) is about five miles away in Kappau.
+Home prices have increased 22% since last year.

 Recommended as a Retirement Spot?
 Yes, although the lack of an accredited hospital is a concern.